joergboe/runbtf/docs/manpage.md

-# runBTF
+# runbtf

-The runBTF script is a framework for the control of test case execution.
+The runbtf script is a framework for the control of test case execution.
 The execution of test case/suite variants and the parallel execution is inherently supported.